jruydemir/recipes/breakfast/breakfast_strata.md

 ---
 title: Breakfast Strata Lorraine
-source:
+source: ruydemir
-img: an\_image.png
-tags: any, tags, for, this, recipe
+cooking time: 2 hours
+servings: 8
+tags: bread, bacon, casserole
-category: dessert
+category: breakfast
 ---

 This would be the description of the recipe.
 Any info or history about the recipe goes here